|Missing In Action (MIA)

 On January 1, 1943 one of six B-17s that took off from 7-Mile Drome near Port Moresby piloted by Lt.
 Rucks on a early morning attack against Lakunai Airfield near Rabaul at 4:20am.
 Inbound to the target, one B-17 aborted the mission.
 Over the target, this bomber had an unsuccessful bombing run and the bombs were salvoed over Simpson Harbor instead.

-On January 8, 1943 one of seven B-17s that took off from 7-Mile Drome near Port Moresby piloted by Captain William M. Thompson, Jr. on a bombing mission against a Japanese convoy in the Huon Gulf off Lae.
+On January 8, 1943 took off from 7-Mile Drome near Port Moresby piloted by Captain William M. Thompson, Jr. as one of seven B-17s on a bombing mission against a Japanese convoy in the Huon Gulf off Lae.
 Over the target, anti-aircraft guns opened fire and fighters intercepted.

 On January 9, 1943 took off from 7-Mile Drome near Port Moresby piloted by Captain William M. Thompson, Jr. on a bombing mission against a Japanese convoy in the Huon Gulf departing Lae.
 Over the target at 10:05, the B-17s bombed the convoy but failed to score any hits.
 Japanese fighters made a frontal attack against this B-17 and dropped aerial bombs from above.